RobinSchfr/Lightning-control-for-Nanoleaf/README.md

 I have a completely different approach to control the *Nanoleafs*.
 My idea is to create the effects *live*, *on-the-go*, for that I take advantage of the [Nanoleaf Devices OpenAPI](https://forum.nanoleaf.me/docs) function to display effects temporary on the Panels without saving it as an Effect.

-In the user interface (powered by Nicegui) you have the agony of choice about 1000 popular color palettes.
+In the user interface (powered by NiceGUI) you have the agony of choice about 1000 popular color palettes.
 Besides that you have an edit palette where you can adjust the colors and rearrange the order of the colors.
 You have also access to every Effect including their respective effect options.

 ## Screenshots